 Bray-Curtis dissimilarities between control plots and each of the four treatments (fungicide, herbivore, insecticide, and exclusion of key predators) were employed to test the prediction that some treatments might exert a stronger impact on community composition at higher elevations.
 BC dissimilarities were further decomposed into balanced and gradient components, representing species turnover and changes in dominance structure, respectively (Baselga 2017).
 Differences between control values for BC and its components were tested using beta-regression, with BC values equal to 0 and 1 converted to 0.001 and 0.999.

 We adopted the null model approach proposed by (Chase et al. 2011) and modified by (Alberti et al. 2017) to assess the extent to which differences in variability were attributed to stochastic and deterministic processes in community assembly.
 This approach aimed to evaluate the probability of observing a random pair of plots more similar than in the experiment.
-A high probability implies that the compared empirical communities are strongly convergent in composition, while a low probability indicates a small chance of having a more dissimilar community by chance, suggesting greater divergence than expected.
-We calculated Bray-Curtis dissimilarity (BC) between all unique combination of plots within treatment and between blocks:BCempSa,1,Sa,k, where a denotes a treatment, and k denotes number of blocks at a given location, and k≠1.
+A high probability implies that the compared empirical communities are strongly convergent in composition, while a low probability indicates a low probability of having a less similar community by chance, suggesting greater divergence than expected.
+We calculated Bray-Curtis dissimilarity (BC) between all combination of plots with the same treatment between blocks:BCempSa,1,Sa,k, where a denotes a treatment, and k denotes number of blocks at a given site, and k≠1.
 We used the vegdist function from the vegan package (Oksanen et al. 2019).
-We then randomized the two plots and calculated randomized dissimilarity BCrandSa,1,Sa,k.
-The measure was the number of iterations iteration where BCrandSa,1,Sa,ksmaller than.BCempSa,1,Sa,k.
+We then randomized all plots and calculated their randomized dissimilarity BCrandSa,1,Sa,k.
+The measure was the number of iterations where BCrandSa,1,Sa,kwas smaller than.BCempSa,1,Sa,k.
 The random sampling of plant communities from each plot was conducted through the following steps:

-Calculate species sampling probabilities: All species within one of the three studied sites at different altitudes were combined.
+Calculate species sampling probabilities: All species within each site were combined.
 The probability of a species being sampled into the randomized community was determined proportionally to its occurrence frequencies across all plots from all experimental blocks within the site.
 This involved utilizing all species from a specific site, encompassing all gardens and treatments, to obtain a comprehensive sample of potential communities.

-Calculate biomass sampling probabilities: The harvested biomass of species, aggregated across all plots within a given site, was used as the sampling probabilities for the biomass increase in the randomized plot.
+Calculate biomass sampling probabilities: The harvested biomass of individual species, aggregated across all plots within a given site, was used as the sampling probabilities for the biomass increase in the randomized plot.

 Randomization process for each plot: Before randomization, the empirical richness and biomass of each plot were calculated.
 Species identities were sampled using the species sampling probability distribution (from step 1) up to an empirical limit.
 Biomass increase occurred in iterations.
 During each iteration, the biomass of each species in the randomized community was increased by one unit (accuracy = 0.001g), with the probability defined by the biomass sampling probability distribution (from step 2), until the empirical biomass limit for a given plot was reached.
 This iterative process ensured the generation of randomized communities with varied species composition and biomass levels, reflecting the characteristics observed in the original plots.